NazaninNiazi11/MetroSeatTracker/README.md

 # Metro Seat Tracker 🚇
-Interactive Python & Streamlit app showing seat availability on Istanbul metro lines.
-Filter by line/status, sort stations, and view color-coded charts.
+A web app that tracks seat availability on Istanbul metro lines.
+Filter by line or status, sort stations, and view color-coded charts.
+Built to streamline commuting by helping users identify less crowded trains — combining Python, pandas, and Streamlit for an interactive experience.

 **Live demo:** [Click here](https://nazaninniazi11-metroseattracker-appapp-qhhhos.streamlit.app/)